-- (b) Pro Vice Chancellor

-- (c) Deputy Vice-Chancellors; and

-- (d) Registrar.

-- (2) Any other functionary of the University may from time to time be co-opted as a member of the Management Executive Committee for a specific period, purpose or meeting.

-- (3) The Vice-Chancellor and Principal is the Chairperson of the Management Executive Committee.
+- 52. (1) The Management Executive Committee consists of the: - (a) Vice-Chancellor and Principal; - (b) Deputy Vice-Chancellors; and - (c) Registrar. - (2) Any other functionary of the University may from time to time be co-opted as a member of the Management Executive Committee for a specific period, purpose or meeting. - (3) The Vice-Chancellor and Principal is the Chairperson of the Management Executive Committee.

-- 53. (1) The Vice-Chancellor and Principal convenes the meetings of the Management Executive Committee and determines its business in consultation with the members of the Management Executive Committee. - (2) The Management Executive Committee determines its delegation of authority, subcommittees and procedures for meetings in accordance with the accepted principles relating to the conduct of meetings. - (3) Any employee of the University may be invited to attend a specific meeting of the Management Executive Committee for purposes of consultation and to make an input on a specific matter or matters. - (4) A Registrar assigned by the Vice-Chancellor and Principal, or an employee approved by the Management Executive Committee, acts as Secretary of meetings of the Management Executive Committee. - (5) In the absence of the Vice-Chancellor and Principal, the Pro-Vice-Chancellor or in her/his absence a member of the Executive Management Committee appointed by the Vice-Chancellor and Principal, acts as Chairperson of a specific meeting or meetings of the Management Executive Committee.
+- 53. (1) The Vice-Chancellor and Principal convenes the meetings of the Management Executive Committee and determines its business in consultation with the members of the Management Executive Committee. - (2) The Management Executive Committee determines its delegation of authority, subcommittees and procedures for meetings in accordance with the accepted principles relating to the conduct of meetings. - (3) Any employee of the University may be invited to attend a specific meeting of the Management Executive Committee for purposes of consultation and to make an input on a specific matter or matters. - (4) A Registrar assigned by the Vice-Chancellor and Principal, or an employee approved by the Management Executive Committee, acts as Secretary of meetings of the Management Executive Committee.

+(5) In the absence of the Vice-Chancellor and Principal, a member of the Executive Management Committee appointed by the Vice-Chancellor and Principal, acts as Chairperson of a specific meeting or meetings of the Management Executive Committee.